Brandon-Sch/2D-RPG/README.md

 - Upon their death, the skeletons grant 1 XP.
 (As you see at the top the skeletons spawn in the door.)
 ![skeleton death](https://github.com/Brandon-Sch/2D-RPG/assets/134080428/de2eb4cb-bbd0-4b80-bb9e-e2b288452957)

+## Development

+I developed this game using the Unity game engine.
+All of the assets were downloaded off of the Unity store for free.